Jawahar Navodaya Vidyalaya, North 24 Parganas: History

 The school was founded in 2003, and is a part of Jawahar Navodaya Vidyalaya schools.
 This school is administered and monitored by Patna regional office of Navodaya Vidyalaya Smiti.
-Initially school was operational at SCERT, west Bengal and shifted to its permanent site at Banipur on 1 May 2008.
+Initially the school was operational at SCERT, west Bengal and shifted to its permanent site at Banipur on 1 May 2008.

 Affiliations

 JNV North 24 Parganas is affiliated to Central Board of Secondary Education with affiliation number 2440003.